Skidz0r2/inovel/FinalPresentation.md

 ### 2.1.
 Value Propositions

-- **Efficiency:** Save time by centralizing listings across multiple marketplaces (Amazon, eBay, Walmart, Etsy).
+- **Publish Once, Sell Everywhere:** Save countless hours by creating a single product listing and publishing it across all your marketplaces (Amazon, eBay, etc.) with one click.

-- **Consistency:** Reduce errors with automated updates ensuring data integrity.
+- **Eliminate Costly Errors:** Automated synchronization of stock and product details means no more overselling or inconsistent information.

-- **Growth:** Increase sales with analytics and insights.
+- **Unlock Growth Insights:** Our analytics dashboard will help you understand what's selling where, allowing you to make smarter decisions.

-- **Accessibility:** A lightweight, easy-to-use platform specifically designed for small/medium sellers.
+- **Built for You:** We are not a complicated enterprise tool.
+AdFlux is a lightweight, intuitive platform designed specifically for the needs of small and medium sellers.

 ### 2.2.
 Customer Segments